-- (i) The parties to this Agreement confirm a commitment to skill development for employees of the DEC. - (ii) The training and development of employees covered by this Agreement will be linked to the Performance Management and Development System or such system as may apply within DEC generally.
-Staff Development Plans will be established through the system and be relevant to the employee's current position and their future career path. - (iii) Training and development options include: on the job training; attendance at internal and external courses and conferences; self paced learning e.g. video training; project team work; mentor systems; higher duties opportunities; job rotation and exchange programs. - (iv) In addition to this, through the Management Development Strategy, the DEC will provide management development activities for managers, to ensure they possess the knowledge, skills and attitudes necessary to achieve the corporate goals. - (v) The DEC's commitment to training and development includes a commitment to provide adequate support and resources: including full time trainers; external training providers (where necessary); time and money to ensure the effectiveness of the staff development program. - (vi) A minimum of 2% of the salary budget for flight officers for each financial year will be allocated to the training and development of employees covered by this Agreement. - (vii) The expenditure of the training and development allocation will continue to be reviewed by the Staff Development Consultative Committee and Regional Staff Development Committees.
+- (i) The parties to this Agreement confirm a commitment to skill development for employees of the DECCW. - (ii) The training and development of employees covered by this Agreement will be linked to the Work and Development System or such system as may apply within DECCW generally.
+Work and Development Plans will be established through the system and be relevant to the employee's current position and their future career path. - (iv) Training and development options include: on the job training; attendance at internal and external courses and conferences; self paced learning e.g. video training; project team work; mentor systems; higher duties opportunities; job rotation and exchange programs. - (iii) In addition to this, through the Management Development Strategy, the DECCW will provide management development activities for managers, to ensure they possess the knowledge, skills and attitudes necessary to achieve the corporate goals. - (iv) The DECCW's commitment to training and development includes a commitment to provide adequate support and resources: including full time trainers; external training providers (where necessary); time and money to ensure the effectiveness of the staff development program. - (v) A minimum of 2% of the salary budget for flight officers for each financial year will be allocated to the training and development of employees covered by this Agreement. - (vi) The expenditure of the training and development allocation will continue to be reviewed by the Staff Development Consultative Committee and Regional Staff Development Committees.